 Schools

-- Pick: Self-testing LED exit sign or combo; vandal-resistant where abuse is likely.
+- Pick: Self-testing LED exit sign or combo; use a vandal-resistant model in high-abuse areas.

 Warehouses & Wet

-- Pick: High-lumen exit/emergency combo; NEMA 4X/IP66 where wet or dirty.
+- Pick: High-output exit/emergency combo; use NEMA 4X/IP66 units in wet or dusty areas.

-- Why: Big spaces need light coverage; durability vs. dust, spray, vibration.
+- Why: Large spaces need broad light coverage; units must withstand dust, water, and vibration.

 Hospitals & HazLoc

-- Hospitals: Architectural edge-lit with self-diagnostics; quiet, low-profile.
+- Hospitals: Architectural edge-lit LED exit signs with self-diagnostics; quiet, low-profile design for patient areas.

-- Hazardous: Class I Div 2 (or Div 1 if needed) explosion-proof exit signs.
+- Hazardous: Explosion-proof exit sign rated for Class I Div 2 (or Div 1 if required).

 Battery-Backup Basics (How They Work)

-Battery-backup exit signs are AC-powered LED signs with an internal charger and battery pack that automatically switches to emergency mode during a power loss.
-To comply with UL 924 and NFPA 101, they must provide a minimum of 90 minutes of illumination during an outage.
-Modern units use efficient LEDs, smart chargers, and self-diagnostic controllers to reduce maintenance.
+Battery-backup exit signs operate on building AC power during normal conditions and include an internal battery pack that automatically takes over when the power goes out.
+To meet safety codes like UL 924 and NFPA 101, they must provide at least 90 minutes of illumination during an outage.
+Modern units use efficient LEDs, intelligent chargers, and often self-diagnostic controls to minimize maintenance needs.

 Key components

-- LED legend: Red or green letters; 6" letter height is standard for visibility.
+- LED legend: Red or green EXIT lettering, typically 6-inch high for visibility.

-- Charger & controller: Manages charge, brownout protection, low-voltage disconnect, and optional self-testing.
+- Charger & controller: Manages battery charging, provides brownout protection and low-voltage disconnect, and sometimes runs self-test diagnostics.

-- Test interface: Push-to-test button and status LED; some models log automatic monthly/annual tests.
+- Test interface: Usually a push-to-test button and status LED; newer models log monthly and annual test results automatically.

 Battery chemistries (quick view)